vib-bic-training/HPC_bioimage_analysis/Chapters/chapter3.md

 A bundle of napari plugins useful for 3D+t image processing and analysis for studying developmental biology, developped by Robert Haase and Co, [more info](https://github.com/haesleinhuepf/devbio-napari)

-Start via the menu `Application › napari 4.0.19 devbio empanada assistant`
+Start via the menu `Application › Bioimage Analysis › napari 4.0.19 devbio empanada assistant`

 > [!TIP]
 > Alternativelly, you can start it via the terminal, then locad manually the module and start it